Trust Fund Employee Benefits

 To be eligible, you must be a Trust Fund employee and have an official tour of duty of at least 40 hours per pay period and be serving on an indefinite appointment or a temporary appointment of at least 90 days.
 Intermittent employees and part-time employees working less than 40 hours per pay period are not eligible to participate.

 Eligible new employees may enroll in one or both of these options within 60 days of their date of employment by completing your enrollment online with Secova.

 For information, refer to Flexible Spending Accounts.

 Beginning on January 1, 2014, new Smithsonian employees will be able to enroll online through a new online benefits enrollment system called iElect.
-This new feature applies to all new enrollments, changes, and waivers for your medical, dental, vision and flexible spending accounts.
+This enrollment tool applies to all new enrollments, changes, and waivers for your medical, dental, vision and flexible spending accounts.
 You may also elect Optional Life Insurance coverage and initiate evidence of insurability (EOI), as well as designate your beneficiaries for life insurance at this site.